New Zealand Young Nationals: Life members

+Controversies

-Sexual harassment
+Sexual Harassment

 In 2018, after a Young National's Christmas drinks party at the Brew on Quay bar in Auckland, a woman, aged 17, and some friends went to a young man's apartment near the bar.
 The woman was allegedly groped, kissed, and continued to be followed after she left the apartment.
 The man was suspended from the party and police began investigating the incident.

 The then National leader Simon Bridges said "I learned about it late [last] week.
 I sought assurances that everything had been handled and dealt with appropriately.
 It seems clear to me that it has: that they followed very strongly a health and safety plan and did all of the right things, both at the Young Nats event and post."

 Judith Collins praised the response and said "If it's gone to police, that's a good place for it, and that's what the Labour Party should have done in the first place: taken it to police," in reference to Labour's response to Young Labour's sexual assault allegations.